jk-me/santa_cli_game/README.md

 # santa_cli_game

 A CLI role-playing game created in Python.

-[Repl](https://repl.it/@jkam17/santacligame)
+Available on [Repl](https://repl.it/@jkam17/santacligame).
+(You may need to stop and rerun to see full instructions.)

 Summary: You have time traveled to a future in which an evil Santa Claus terrorizes local civilians.
 You must explore your surroundings and gather the necessary materials to defeat him, save the townspeople and return home.